 Delivery, return, contact and other information

-£3.20 in the UK, usually, or £1.40 for belts.
-The order form works it after you press "save" so that it knows what country you are in and quotes a price.
+£3.20 in the UK, usually, or £1.50 for belts.
+The order form works after you press "save" so that it knows what country you are in and quotes a price.
 European and World prices are much higher, but based on what Royal Mail charge us.
-The zones are UK, Europe, World, and Oceana with prices rising per quarter kilo to each.
+The zones are UK, Europe, World, and Oceania with prices rising per quarter kilo to each.

-- Return delivery: just ask for cheapest postage and free proof of posting at a post office.
-Hermes drop-off is sometimes a few pence cheaper.
+- Return delivery: just ask for the cheapest postage at a post office.
+They give you free proof of posting.

 - Please enclose a note asking for a refund or replacement size.